Published February 26, 2026

 Healthcare costs in The Netherlands

-Healthcare in the Netherlands is highly regarded but comes with mandatory costs.
+Healthcare in the Netherlands is highly regarded but comes with mandatory costs that you need to factor into your monthly budget.

 Health Insurance